Phil Xie

 A modular, fully customizable, daisy-chainable EEG headset for independent neuroscience research.

-A Pair of PCBs with an opposing grid of transducers, for floating small particles!
+A pair of PCBs with an opposing grid of transducers, for floating small particles!

 A wearable sleeve that translates live speech into phoneme-inspired haptic stimulation patterns with low-latency.